Table of Contents

 What are the sources of funding for this RFP?

-The program is funded with longstanding generous support from the Three Cairns Climate Impact Innovation Fund, and this year we are pleased to welcome the Yale Center for Natural Carbon Capture and AI at Yale as partners in funding select awards.
-Additional support for these grants comes from the Natural Carbon Solutions Fund, the Simon Bates Catalyst Fund, the Science Catalyst Fund for Planetary Solutions, the Gordon Data and Environmental Sciences Research Grants, and the Science Frontiers Endowment.
+The program is funded with longstanding generous support from the Three Cairns Climate Impact Innovation Fund, and we are pleased that the Office of the Provost AI Initiatives, Yale Center for Natural Carbon Capture, the Tobin Center for Economic Policy, and the Office of International Affairs are co-funding select awards this year.
+Additional support for these grants comes from the Natural Carbon Solutions Fund, the Simon Bates Catalyst Fund, the Gordon Data and Environmental Sciences Research Grants, the Birnbaum-Harford Planetary Solutions Translation Fund, and Eleanor and Chad Laurans.

 Are you focused just on technology?

-Two types of proposals will need to involve technology: those applying for the Constellation grant focused on the intersection of AI and any YPS lens, and those applying for the Constellation grant focused on hard technology commercialization for climate solutions in collaboration with Yale Ventures.
-Outside of these two pathways, YPS takes a wide lens regarding the types of solutions that we believe can help address planetary challenges.
+No. The only proposals that need to involve technology are those applying for the Constellation grant via the commercialization pathway and the Planetary Solutions Impact Accelerator.
+Outside of this particular pathway, YPS takes a wide lens regarding the types of solutions that we believe can help address planetary challenges.
 If you have an idea for how to transform understanding into impact and action, we welcome it, whether it is a technological innovation, a conceptual advancement, a framework, a gathering, or any other idea.
 We just ask that you articulate – whatever your proposal – how your idea can transform understanding into impact and action.
 For example, if you propose to develop a new technology or a new framework, who could then use that technology or framework, how, and to do what?

 What is the timeline for submitting proposals and receiving funding?